Table of contents

 In Florida, the type of insurance coverage that applies when you drive someone else’s car depends on several factors, including the type of policy and the circumstances of the accident.
 The following insurance policies typically apply in these situations:

-• The Car Owner’s Personal Injury Protection (PIP): Covers medical expenses for injuries regardless of fault, up to the policy limit.
+- The Car Owner’s Personal Injury Protection (PIP): Covers medical expenses for injuries regardless of fault, up to the policy limit.
+Florida also requires drivers to carry at least $10,000 in Personal Injury Protection.

 Overall, it’s crucial to verify your policy’s terms and ensure that your case does not fall under an exception to insurance coverage.

-• Test Driving: Taking a private seller’s car for a drive to assess it before purchasing.
+- Test Driving: Taking a private seller’s car for a drive before purchasing

-• Renting a Vehicle: Driving a rental car for personal or business purposes, introduces its own set of insurance rules and potential complications.
+- Renting a Vehicle: Driving a rental car for personal or business purposes, which may involve separate insurance rules

 Exceptions to Coverage When Driving Someone Else’s Car